mmayankkkb/-Candidate-Leaving-the-bank-or-not/README.md

 Tutorial -> how to run the  Churn_Modeling.ipynb file in jupyter. if you have not installed the jupyter's and packages packages,please install them first.

 packages used:

-1.tensorflow-gpu (if you have a graphic card in your laptop/pc) or tensorflow 2.numpy
+1.tensorflow-gpu (if you have a graphic card in your laptop/pc) or tensorflow.
-3.matplotlib
-4.pandas
+2.numpy.
+3.matplotlib.
+4.pandas.